tab1-web/faq/docs/gameplay/monsters.md

 - **Experience**{style="color:rgb(107, 103, 223); font-weight: bold;"} is needed to level up, and **SP**{style="color:rgb(197, 223, 103); font-weight: bold;"} is needed to learn and upgrade your skills at your Class Trainer.

-    On Eternal, you don't have to bother with levelling up your skills.
+    > On Eternal, skill learns are automatic.

 - **“Aggro”**{style="color:rgb(255, 0, 0); font-weight: bold;"} is no, that means when you are near the monster, it will not attack you immediately.